 During adolescence, your child is going through a lot of social and emotional changes, as well as physical changes.
 If you and your partner separate, the ups and downs of being a teenager can get mixed up with your child’s feelings about your separation.

-Your child might not be able to say she’s struggling, but some signs that she is include:
+Your child might not say she’s struggling, but problem signs include:

-- behaviour, mood or personality changes, including getting angry, upset or tearful a lot or more than usual
+- behaviour, mood or personality changes, including getting angry, upset or tearful more than usual

 - problems at school or with schoolwork

-- problems with sleep, or eating problems like binge eating or loss of appetite
+- sleep problems, or eating problems like binge eating or loss of appetite

 - losing interest in activities she usually enjoys or having problems with friends or peer groups